-Yes, low engine oil can cause air to enter the hydraulic lifter and create a rattling noise.
+Yes.
+Low engine oil can cause air to enter the hydraulic lifter and create a rattling noise.
 It can also damage the rod or crankshaft bearings, which will lead to a rattling sound and a very expensive repair bill.

 To fix a rattling noise, you must first determine where it’s coming from.
 You could notice the rattling under the vehicle, under the hood, or inside the car.
-The reality is most any part of the car can cause a rattling when there’s a defect, so proper diagnosis is essential.
+The reality is that most any part of the car can cause a rattling when there’s a defect, so proper diagnosis is essential.